-Based on our review of filings made with the SEC, Infinity Capital Ventures, LP beneficially owned 7.58% of our equity shares as of March 31, 2024.
+Based on our review of filings made with the SEC, Infinity Capital Ventures, LP beneficially owned 7.57% of our equity shares as of March 31, 2025.
 This shareholder is a party to the Subscription Agreement dated November 10, 2005 with our Company.
 The Subscription Agreement provides that, among other things, the Company shall appoint Mr. Raju Vegesna as the Chairman of the Board of Directors, Infinity Capital shall also nominate another person to the Board of Directors and for so long as Infinity Capital continues to own at least 10% of the Company's outstanding Equity Shares, the Company shall not enter into any agreement pursuant to which it would provide a third party with registration rights for Company securities, without the consent of Infinity Capital.
 In November 2005, Mr. Raju Vegesna, a nominee of Infinity Capital Ventures, LP, was appointed as Chairman of our Board of Directors.
-In February 2006, the Company also appointed Mr. P S Raju as the second nominee of Infinity Capital to the Board of Directors.
-Consequent to the resignation of Mr. P S Raju, as a Director effective May 31, 2015, Ms. Vegesna Bala Saraswathi was appointed as an additional Director of our Company effective July 22, 2015, as a Nominee.
+In February 2006, the Company also appointed Mr. P S Raju as the second nominee of Infinity Capital to the Board of Director of our Company effective July 22, 2015, as a Nominee.
 Further, as per the Act, she retires by rotation and is eligible for re-election.
-She was re-elected at the Annual General Meeting held on July 6, 2017.